VLSIDA/chip-tutorials/installation.md

 You must install OpenLane2 using either the Nix or the Docker method as discussed here:
 [https://openlane2.readthedocs.io/en/latest/getting_started/installation_overview.html](https://openlane2.readthedocs.io/en/latest/getting_started/installation_overview.html)
-If you are using Linux or MacOS, you can use either method.
-If you are using Windows, you must use the Docker method.

 For this class, we will be using *OpenLane 2.2.9* unless you are told later.
 Be sure to use this version for compatibility with our grading!
 The version is included in several steps below, so do not